Clarity-Innovation-Lab/stx-semi-fungible-market/README.md

 ## Post Conditions

-Post conditions follow the [standard](https://github.com/Clarity-Innovation-Lab/stx-semi-fungible-token) and the Clarinet tests in this example contain helper functions to help test the burn/mint event pairs emitted when transferring SFTs.
+See the [SIP-013 Repo](https://github.com/Clarity-Innovation-Lab/stx-semi-fungible-token) for a descriptio of the novel mechanism for post conditions for semi-fungibles.
+The Clarinet tests in this example contain helper functions for testing the burn/mint event pairs emitted when transferring SFT's.